cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 ## Using Existing Resources

-Many Cloudify GCP types have a property named `use_external_resource`, which defaults to `false`.
-When set to `true`, the plugin will apply different semantics for each of the operations executed on the relevant node's instances:
+Many Cloudify GCP types have a property named `use_external_resource` that defaults to `false`.
+When set to `true`, the plugin applies different semantics for each of the operations executed on the relevant node's instances:

-  If `use_external_resource` is `true`, then the required properties for that type (`name`, possibly `region` or `zone`) will be used to look up an existing entity in the GCP project.
+  If `use_external_resource` is `true`, the required properties for that type (`name`, possibly `region` or `zone`) are used to look up an existing entity in the GCP project.
-  If the entity is found, then its data will be used to popluate the cloudify instance's attributes (`runtime_properties`).
-If it is not found then the blueprint will fail to deploy.
+  If the entity is discovered, its data is used to popluate the Cloudify instance's attributes (`runtime_properties`).
+If it is not found, the blueprint fails to deploy.

-This behavior is common to all resource types which support `use_external_resource`:
+This behavior is common to all resource types that support `use_external_resource`:

- * `create` If `use_external_resource` is true, the GCP plugin will check if the resource is available in your account.
-If no such resource is available, the operation will fail, if it is available, it will assign the resource details to the instance `runtime_properties`.
+ * `create` - If `use_external_resource` is `true`, the GCP plugin checks if the resource is available in your account.
+If no such resource is available, the operation fails.
+If it is available, the operation assigns the resource details to the `runtime_properties` instance.
- * `delete` If `use_external_resource` is true, the GCP plugin will check if the resource is available in your account.
-If no such resource is available, the operation will fail, if it is available, it will unassign the instance `runtime_properties`.
+ * `delete` - If `use_external_resource` is `true`, the GCP plugin checks if the resource is available in your account.
+If no such resource is available, the operation fails.
+If it is available, the operation unassigns the `runtime_properties` instance.

 ## Runtime Properties